jchow-ust/jchow-ust.github.io/index.md

 ![](https://img.shields.io/badge/-MIPS-brightgreen)

-Miscellaneous MIPS scripts for homework in the course COMP2611: Computer Organization.
+Miscellaneous MIPS scripts for homework in the course "COMP2611: Computer Organization".

 ---
 <center>Powered by Jekyll and the Minimal Theme.</center>